-There was a positive power-law relationship between porosity and permeability in nearly all treatments, consistent with results reported in the literature (Luijendijk and Gleeson, 2015); the underling mechanism is that the soil structure is not random but, for example, is fractal in which the hydraulic property increases with porosity in power-law (Crawford, 1994).
+There was a positive power-law relationship between porosity and permeability in nearly all treatments, consistent with results reported in the literature (Luijendijk and Gleeson, 2015); this relationship suggests that soil structure is not random but, for example, is fractal in which the hydraulic property increases with porosity following a power-law (Crawford, 1994).
 The type of cropping system did not significantly affect this relationship except in the case of the core scale in the clay soil and the aggregate scale in the sandy soil.
 In both cases, permeability was much greater relative to porosity under grassland than in fallow, with arable intermediate regardless of increased organic status.

 Conclusions

-This study revealed a profound but contrasting effect of different agricultural management systems, and in particular the role of plants, on soil structure over the long-term and in the context of two soil textures.
-For both soil textures, perennial plants and annual plants associated with organic input (for the sandy soil) increased the diversity of pore sizes.
-In contrast, the effect of plants on porosity and pore connectivity was markedly different between the two soil textures: for the clay soil, plants increased the porosity associated with an increase of the connectivity of the pore system, whereas for the sandy soil, plants decreased the porosity and had no effect on pore connectivity.
-Hence the hypothesis that the presence of plants increases porosity was correct in relation to the clay soil, however, for the sandy soil, the presence of plants actually reduced the porosity.
+This study revealed profound but contrasting effects of different agricultural management systems, and in particular the role of plants, on soil structure over the long-term and in the context of two soil textures.
+For both soil textures, perennial and annual plants associated with organic input (for the sandy soil) increased the diversity of pore sizes.
+In contrast, the effect of plants on porosity and pore connectivity was markedly different between the two soil textures: for clay soil, plants increased the connectivity of the pore system, whereas for sandy soil, plants decreased the porosity and had no effect on pore connectivity.
+Hence the hypothesis that the presence of plants increases porosity requires qualification since plants contributed to soil porosity only in the presence of clay: for sandy soil, the presence of plants actually reduced porosity.
 Our results confirmed the hypothesis that perennial plants invoked greater structural heterogeneity made apparent by a wider range of pore sizes.
-This study also showed that the addition of manure to arable land had essentially the same effect as the grassland treatment on the modification of the soil structure.
+This study also showed that addition of manure to arable soil had essentially the same effect as continual perennial plants on the modification of the soil structure.
 Hence organic matter can be considered as an agent which assists soil structure to recover from the tillage by increasing the diversity of the pore sizes and decreasing the porosity.
-Different crop/management systems create different kinds of soil structure, and for each there are range of impacts depending on the function under consideration.
+Different crop/management systems create different kinds of soil structure, and for each there are a range of consequences depending on the function under consideration.

-These data suggest that management systems impact soil structure differently which conferred to soil structure a variety of functions, such as a greater proportion of smaller pores led to a decrease in permeability.
+These data suggest that management systems generate soil structure differently, conferring to soil structure a variety of functions.
+For example, a greater proportion of smaller pores led to a decrease in modelled permeability.
 The contrasting effects of increased plant presence in the two textures bear an intriguing relationship to what may be considered an optimal configuration of pore architecture in the different circumstances.
-In the context of a cohesive soil, here clay, plant inputs induced a greater porosity, pore-connectivity and permeability, which is arguably advantageous to the plant and soil biome since it increases water availability via flow paths.
-Whereas for a less cohesive soil, here represented by sand, the presence of plants decreased the porosity and the permeability, which likewise is beneficial to the plant and soil biota by increasing the propensity for water storage.
-The inherent cohesion of the soil may impact a plant's response to its environment in terms of optimising water storage and flow at a system level.
+In the context of a cohesive soil, here clay, plant inputs induced greater porosity, pore-connectivity and permeability, which is arguably advantageous to plants and the soil biome since it increases water availability via diffuse flow paths.
+For a less cohesive soil, here represented by sand, the presence of plants decreased porosity and permeability, which likewise is beneficial to the plant and soil biota by increasing the propensity for water storage.
+The inherent cohesion of the soil may alter a plant's response to its environment in terms of optimising water storage and flow at a system level.

 Acknowledgements

 This work was funded by the University of Nottingham and Rothamsted Research.
 The Hounsfield Facility receives funding from ERC (FUTUREROOTS; Brussels, Belgium), BBSRC (Swindon, UK), and The Wolfson Foundation (London, UK).
+The work at Rothamsted forms part of the Soil to Nutrition (S2N) strategic programme (BBS/E/C/000I0310), and use of the Highfield Ley-Arable experiment was supported by the Long-Term Experiment National Capability (BBS/E/C/000J0300), both funded by the Biotechnology and Biological Sciences Research Council.

 References